trylock/dice/README.md

 - `<rel_op>`: `<|<=|==|!=|>=|>`

 ## Types
-The program works with 3 basic types: `int` (signed integer), `double` (a floating point number) and `rand_var` (a discrete random variable).
+The program works with 3 basic types: `int` (signed integer), `double` (a floating point number) and `rand_var` (a discrete integer random variable).
 It can convert a value of type `integer` to all other types but not vice versa.
-Integers are therefore implicitly converted to those types when needed (in function calls or when evaluating an operator).
+Integers are implicitly converted to those types when needed (in function calls or when evaluating an operator).

-## How to build
+## Project structure
+The project is separated into 3 parts: a static library, simple CLI (command line interface) program and tests.
+The static library is linked with the CLI program and the tests.

+### Requirements
 You will need `cmake` version 3.0 or later and a C++ compiler that supports C++14 (tested on gcc version 7.2.0).

+You'll need doxygen, gcov and lcov in order to build documentation and code coverage report respectively.
+They are not needed in order to build and run the CLI program and tests.

+### Build
 1. Create a build directory (say `build`) in the project root
 2. In this directory run `cmake ..` (use the `-G` option to specify generator)
 3. Compile (for example: run `make` if you've used `Unix Makefiles`)